viktor-sabat/viktor-sabat/README.md

-# Hi there, I'm Viktor Sabat! 👋
+# Hi there, I'm Viktor! 👋

 ## About Me